wychlw/support-matrix/Duo/ThreadX/blink.md

 ./mailbox_test
 ```

-The output when running in the serial port will be as follows.
+Run in the serial port to get the following output.

 ```log
 [root@milkv-duo]~# ./mailbox_test